 He goes to defendant doctor to obtain clearance for his lumbar spine surgery, which is given after only an electrocardiogram (EKG).
 The EKG indicated persistent right bundle branch block, which requires a referral, according to Plaintiff's expert, a trip to a cardiologist prior for clearance for the man's surgery.
 Since permission was given with the cardiologist referral (as opposed to contingent upon) the man undergoes the spinal decompression and fusion and is discharged home.
 That evening, he is found unresponsive.
-911 is called.
-But resuscitative efforts fail and the man dies.
+Resuscitative efforts fail and the man dies.

 Plaintiffs claim the subsequent autopsy reveals that he died of the result of the stresses of surgery superimposed on his cardiac condition.
 He brings a claim against the doctor and medical facility, alleging that his cardiac disease was too serious to permit the elective surgery, and the doctor should have realized this.
 If the defendant doctor properly referred the man to a cardiologist for evaluation, the surgery would not have gone forward, and he would not have died.Additional Comments